swampcat/ESPTimeCast/README.md

 - **Time zone** (will auto-populate if TZ is found)
 - **Day of the Week and Weather Description** languages
 - **Display durations** for clock and weather (milliseconds)
+- **Custom Scroll Text** - set a persistent scrolling message on the display directly from the Web UI
 - **Advanced Settings** (see below)

 &nbsp;